Fez, Morocco: Gardens

 The Jnan Sbil Garden, between Fes Jdid and Fes el-Bali, is the oldest surviving garden in Fez and was created as a royal park and garden in the 19th century by Sultan Moulay Hassan I. Many bourgeois and aristocratic mansions also had private gardens, especially in the southwestern part of Fes el-Bali.
 Other gardens also exist within the grounds of the historic royal palaces of the city, such as the Agdal and Lalla Mina Gardens in the Royal Palace or the gardens of the Dar el-Beida (originally attached to Dar Batha).

 Funduqs (historic merchant buildings)

+Funduq al-Najjarin in Fes el Bali.

 The old city of Fez includes more than a hundred funduqs or foundouks (traditional inns, or urban caravanserais).
 These commercial buildings housed the workshops of artisans or provided lodging for merchants and travelers.
 They also frequently served as venues for other commercial activities such as markets and auctions.
 The Funduq al-Najjarin was built in the 18th century by Amin Adiyil to provide accommodation and storage for merchants and now houses the Nejjarine Museum of Wooden Arts & Crafts.
 Other major important examples include the Funduq Shamma'in (also spelled Foundouk Chemmaïne) and the Funduq Staouniyyin (or Funduq of the Tetouanis), both dating from the Marinid era or earlier, and the Funduq Sagha which is contemporary with the Funduq al-Najjariyyin.